This Gold and Orange Thanksgiving Tablescape Idea, could be the idea you need for setting your Thanksgiving table.

 - Arrange two sets of glassware to the left of the place setting.
 One is for water; the other is for wine, mocktails, or your choice of drink.

-Towards the end of the table, I added a few ceramic gold & cream harvest pumpkins.
-I added a few more fall decor accessories to finish this late fall and a very festive look!
+Towards the end of the table, I added a few ceramic gold & cream harvest pumpkins and accessories.

 Shop the look:

 - (6) ceramic pumpkin baker set of 4 in white, plus two orange ones from World Market

 - (6) White Chargers

 - (6) set of gold Threshold silverware from Target